Squashing and supersymmetry enhancement in three dimensions: Extra spinors in ABJ(M)

 In the main text we have shown that special values of masses correspond to supersymmetry enhancement by embedding the $3d$ $\NN=2$ supergravity equations in a twisted dimensional reduction of $4d$ $\NN=2$ supergravity.
 This explains the simplfication of free energy for $3d$ theories which can be obtained by a dimensional reduction of $4d$ theory.
-ABJM theories, however, cannot be obtained in such a way so the previous arguments do not apply.
-In this section we consider the $3d$ $\NN=6$ conformal supergravity with matter coupling, whose rigid limit gives ABJM theories on supersymmetric background.
+ABJ(M) theories, however, cannot be obtained in such a way so the previous arguments do not apply.
+In this section we consider the $3d$ $\NN=6$ conformal supergravity with matter coupling, whose rigid limit gives ABJ(M) theories on supersymmetric background.
 We show that our conclusions regarding the symmetry enhancement at special values of mass hold.

 The field content of the $3d$ $\NN=6$ Weyl multiplet is \be g_{\mu\nu}\qquad A_{\mu}^{IJ}\qquad A_\mu\qquad E^{IJ}\qquad D^{IJ}\qquad \psi^I_\mu\qquad \chi^{IJK},\qquad \chi^I \ee where $I,J,K,\cdots=1,2,\cdots,6$. $A_\mu^{IJ}$ and $A_\mu$ are gauge fields for the $SO(6)\times U(1)$ R-symmetry. $E^{IJ}$ and $D^{IJ}$ are scalar fields in the ${\bf 15}$ of $SO(6)$. $\chi^{IJK}$ and $\chi^I$ are dilatinos.
 The general conditions for supersymmetric background are obtained by setting SUSY variations of all fermions to zero.
 These variations are given in detail in eq.
 (2.5) of~\cite{Nishimura:2013poa}.